shamsa-abid/Code-Clone-Causal-Interpretation/CodeAndCloneAnnotationTool/README.md

 - Generate json and csv output of clone labels using 'summary' button of clone annotation view

 # Installing Using a VSIX file
+To install this plugin, the version of Visual Studio Code should be at least 1.47.0 or greater.
 Download the [VSIX file](https://github.com/shamsa-abid/Code-Clone-Causal-Interpretation/blob/main/CodeAndCloneAnnotationTool/code-annotation-0.0.10-dev.vsix) and follow the steps on your VSCode:

 1. Go to the "Extensions" pane